 Fortunately, as well as these damaging reactions, the brain deploys other mechanisms to try to save the brain after a significant amount of brain trauma.
 It is here that the Endocannabinoid System becomes involved.
 The Endocannabinoid System blocks the release of compounds that contribute to secondary damage in brain cells, and Endocannabinoids decrease the intensity and level of brain cell toxicity following injury, promoting cell survival.
 Endocannabinoids are your brain’s method of of self-preservation following a brain injury, which makes the Endocannabinoid-activating component of CBD so important.

-One of the most common responses to CBD consumers is for anxiety reduction and mood enhancement.
+One of the most common responses to CBD consumers is for reduction and mood enhancement.
 This could boil down to many different contributing factors.
-Cannabidiol has many effects of 5-HT receptors that are the control hub for so many of our neurotransmitters, including serotonin’s effect on stress and anxiety.
-Studies have shown that CBD could be helpful in the neurogenesis process, which is a remedy to anxiety and depression.
-While research is still tentative, indications are CBD can have a hand in the growth of new neurons, which could be invaluable to sufferers of depression and anxiety.
+Cannabidiol has many effects of 5-HT receptors that are the control hub for so many of our neurotransmitters, including serotonin’s effect on stress and .
+Studies have shown that CBD could be helpful in the neurogenesis process, which is a remedy to and .
+While research is still tentative, indications are CBD can have a hand in the growth of new neurons, which could be invaluable to sufferers of and .

 Read our previous blog: How Much to Take by clicking here.